Nirakz/trello-nirakz-web/README.md

-# ReactJS + Hook + Redux - Building an app like Trello from scartch.
+# ReactJS + Hook + Redux - Building an app like Trello

 # Requirments